Why is Paediatric Ophthalmology Regarded as a Separate Specialty? What is the Scope of Paediatric Ophthalmology?

 We at The Eye Foundation have a dedicated team of super specialists including strabismus specialists and neuro-ophthalmologists to take care of squint and are the most qualified to treat any misalignment of eyes.
 We provide best-in-class squint eyes surgery treatment at an affordable cost with the help of our newest technologies and facilities.
-Our ophthalmologists specialize in the care of children, pediatric ophthalmologists, and squint treatment at affordable cost, especially for children.
+Our ophthalmologists specialize in the care of children, Paediatric ophthalmologists, and squint treatment at affordable cost, especially for children.

 What are the Common Eye Problems in Children?